Honey bee: Drones

-Drones are typically haploid, having only one set of chromosomes, and primarily exist for the purpose of reproduction.
+Drones are typically haploid, having only one set of chromosomes, and primarily exist for reproduction.
 They are produced by the queen if she chooses not to fertilize an egg or by an unfertilized laying worker.
 There are rare instances of diploid drone larvae.
 This phenomenon usually arises when there are more than two generations of brother-sister mating.
 Sex determination in honey bees is initially due to a single locus, called the complementary sex determiner (csd) gene.
 In developing bees, if the conditions are that the individual is heterozygous for the csd gene, they will develop into females.
 If the conditions are so that the individual is hemizygous or homozygous for the csd gene, they will develop into males.
 The instances where the individual is homozygous at this gene are the instances of diploid males.
-Drones take 24 days to develop, and may be produced from summer through to autumn, numbering as many as 500 per hive.
+Drones take 24 days to develop and may be produced from summer through to autumn, numbering as many as 500 per hive.
 They are expelled from the hive during the winter months when the hive's primary focus is warmth and food conservation.
 Drones have large eyes used to locate queens during mating flights.
-They do not defend the hive or kill intruders, and do not have a stinger.
+They do not defend the hive or kill intruders and do not have a stinger.

 Workers

 Workers have two sets of chromosomes.
 They are produced from an egg that the queen has selectively fertilized from stored sperm.
 Workers typically develop in 21 days.
 A typical colony may contain as many as 60,000 worker bees.
 Workers exhibit a wider range of behaviors than either queens or drones.
-Their duties change with age in the following order (beginning with cleaning out their own cell after eating through their capped brood cell): feed brood, receive nectar, clean hive, guard duty, and foraging.
+Their duties change with age in the following order (beginning with cleaning out their cell after eating through their capped brood cell): feed brood, receive nectar, clean hive, guard duty, and forage.
 Some workers engage in other specialized behaviors, such as "undertaking" (removing corpses of their nestmates from inside the hive).

 Workers have morphological specializations, including the pollen basket (corbicula), abdominal glands that produce beeswax, brood-feeding glands, and barbs on the sting.
 Under certain conditions (for example, if the colony becomes queenless), a worker may develop ovaries.

 Worker honey bees perform different behavioural tasks that cause them to be exposed to different local environments.
 The gut microbial composition of workers varies according to the landscape and plant species they forage, such as differences in rapeseed crops, and with different hive tasks, such as nursing or food processing.